Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Massive Closed-Loop Communication in 6G

 The previous example illustrates the challenge of massive uncoordinated communication at Level A, where the aim is to increase the reliability of the individual messages.
-As we move towards semantic and pragmatic communication, we can start to think of alternative ways to make use of massive downlink.
-To stay with the concept of \gls{arq}, we can try to imagine how an \gls{arq} scheme could look at the semantic level.
-In that case, since our goal is to convey a meaning, the purpose would be to keep requesting messages until the intended meaning has been communicated.
-This requires an acknowledgment message that does not inform whether a given message is received or not, but instead tells what is known/not known by the destination.
-The prototypical example could be a camera scenario, in which the aim of the destination is to receive all objects observed by the cameras, e.g., as part of an inference task.
-By acknowledging the detection of specific objects, as opposed to the individual captured images, a single message acknowledges all cameras that capture a specific object.
-Finally, an \gls{arq} at the pragmatic level would request additional transmissions until a desired task can be performed effectively or with satisfactory quality.
-This could for instance be employed in the the \gls{aiot} multi-view split inference scenario mentioned earlier, where the task of the \gls{arq} protocol would be to request features from the subset of devices that are most relevant and likely to contribute to the specific inference task.
+Semantic and pragmatic communication point towards alternative ways to make use of massive downlink.
+For instance, one could construct a semantic \gls{arq} scheme in which the receiver must keep requesting messages until the intended meaning has been correctly received.
+This requires an acknowledgment message that does not simply inform whether a given message is received or not, but instead tells what is known and unknown to the receiver.
+The prototypical example could be a surveillance scenario, in which the goal of the receiver is to detect all the objects observed by a number of wireless cameras, e.g., as part of an inference task.
+By acknowledging the detection of specific objects, as opposed to the individual captured images, a single message can acknowledge all the cameras that capture that specific object.
+At the pragmatic level, massive downlink is, for instance, relevant for controlling a large fleet of remote \glspl{MDP}, where joint encoding of individual actions might reduce the communication cost at the expense of deviating from the optimal policy.
+Since the encoding schemes need to be tailored to the specific application and goal, their construction represents an opportunity for future research.

-So far, we have ignored the initiator of the communication, which in the massive access case is usually assumed to be the devices, triggered by some physical event, i.e., push-based communication.
-However, as previously argued, communication can also be pull-based, which implies two-way communication and requires the use of the downlink, irrespective of who initiates the communication.